Eyevinn/smb-whip-bridge/readme.md

 To try this out you can use the WHIP web client available [here](https://web.whip.eyevinn.technology/?endpoint=http%3A%2F%2Flocalhost%3A8000%2Fapi%2Fv2%2Fwhip%2Fsfu-broadcaster).

+If you want to protect the WHIP endpoint with an API key you can add the environment variable `API_KEY` with the key you wish to require.

 ## Development

 Start a local Symphony instance using a Docker image we provide for development and testing.